ietf-wg-gnap/gnap-resource-servers/draft-ietf-gnap-resource-servers.md

 # Resource-Server-Facing API {#rs-facing-api}

-To facilitate runtime and dynamic connections, the AS can offer an RS-Facing API consisting of one or more of the following optional pieces.
+To facilitate runtime and dynamic connections with an RS, the AS can offer an RS-Facing API consisting of one or more of the following optional pieces.